There is still time to Join Us!

 Jared Garrett is not a unicorn.
 While his depth and breadth of L&D skills are quite rare, that doesn’t mean he has a magical horn and looks like a horse.

 Jared has been in adult education for more than twenty years.
 He got his start teaching Portuguese, then moved on to teaching English as a Second Language to thousands of students around the world.
-Due to his combination of talent based on his unique youth and having taught for twelve years, he’s gained a unique level of insight into the learner’s mind.
-It’s this insight and obsession with making the very best learner-focused training experiences that have carried him in his career as an Instructional Designer into one of the coolest companies on the planet.
-As a Senior Instructional Designer for Amazon, he’s traveled the world twice delivering seminars and workshops to every level of the business, created hours of eLearning, and consulted on learning delivery strategy for several global teams.
+Due to his combination of talent based on his unique origin story and having taught for twelve years, he’s gained a deep level of insight into the learner’s mind.
+It’s this insight and obsession with making the very best learner-focused training experiences that carried him in his career as an Instructional Designer into exciting opportunities with Amazon, American Express, and other organizations.
+As a Senior Instructional Designer for Amazon, he traveled the world twice delivering seminars and workshops to every level of the business, created hours of eLearning, and consulted on learning delivery strategy for several global teams.

-Currently, Jared is a stay-at-home-professional, doing Instructional Design for his Amazon team, consulting through his solo outfit, H2M Creatives, and writing novels.
+Currently, Jared is a stay-at-home-professional who addresses crowds large and small on the subject of creativity.
+He also consults through his company, H2M Creatives, and writes novels.
 His wife of 20 years is a full-time law student, which is why Jared works from home so that he can be the caregiver to their seven children.
 Yes.
 Seven children.